Luscieu/obsidian/Fall 2025/PoliSci1025/Fascism and Feminism.md

 - Leader is superior in instincts over universal reason
 - Celebration of violence and will, when devoted to the group's success
 - Right of the chosen people to dominate lesser people without restraint

+### Feminism
+Gender = social constructions of masculinity and femininity
+- sex $$
+- imposed by society
+- may be chosen by individuals
+	- expression of identity
+-